 Once you have your DL 196 certificate, you can go on to obtain a full motorcycle licence to ride without L plates and take a pillion passenger.

 This is your introduction to the motorcycle.
 You’ll get a feel for the weight and balance of a motorbike and be able to show your knowledge of how the motorcycle works at the end of this element.
 You won’t start riding until the next part, but you will be able to perform basic safety checks, understand the motorcycle’s controls, be able to start and stop the engine, be able to wheel the motorcycle and brake the bike to a standstill.
-You will be taught these skills along with a maximum of three other students.
+You will learn these skills along with a maximum of three other students.

 Part C: Practical On-Site Riding